-I Dropped Out Of My Dream School And It Broke My Heart
+I Dropped Out Of My Dream School, And It Was Worse Than Heartbreak

 When I got into my dream school as a transfer film student almost one year ago, I thought to myself, “This is it.
 This is what I've been waiting for my entire life for."